OCEAN PLASTICS POLLUTION:

 A Global Tragedy for Our Oceans and Sea Life

 Plastic never goes away.
 And it’s increasingly finding its way into our oceans and onto our beaches.
-In the Los Angeles area alone, 20 tons of plastic fragments — like grocery bags, straws and soda bottles — are carried into the Pacific Ocean every day.
+In the Los Angeles area alone, 10 metric tons of plastic fragments — like grocery bags, straws and soda bottles — are carried into the Pacific Ocean every day.

 Today billions of pounds of plastic can be found in swirling convergences making up about 40 percent of the world’s ocean surfaces.